We investigate complaints about excessive noise and can take action if the noise is considered to be a statutory nuisance.

 What happens after I make a complaint?

 If you make a complaint, we will send you a 'noise diary' to fill in.
-The evidence you record is used to help determine what steps we need to take in our investigations (e.g. visit at night, install monitoring equipment, etc.).
+The evidence you record is used to help determine what steps we need to take in our investigations (e.g. officer visits, install monitoring equipment, etc.).
+Completed noise diaries can also used as evidence in court to support a case if needed.

 Please note that we cannot deal with noise complaints immediately.